wp-plugins/post-pay-counter/readme.txt

 == Changelog ==
 = 1.3.4 =
-**DO NOT UPDATE, SOMETHING WILL DELETE ALL YOUR COUNTING DATA.
-WILL FIX IT SOON**
-* As of 1.3.3, no problems were still to be solved (not big ones, at least).
-This is a *working version* of 1.3.3, to say that solves every problem that 1.3, 1.3.1 and 1.3.2 created.
 * If plugin table or its default settings are missing, they are automatically added when either the options page or the stats page are loaded.
 * Update procedure now works with multisite - can not believe this was not introduced when the multisite capability was introduced!
 * I took the chance to redesign the class structure of the plugin, using class inheritance and making everything cleaner.